Hurricane Zeta: Louisiana

 A gas station was damaged in Grand Isle and a tree fell on a home in Chauvin.
 Numerous utility lines were downed in Houma and storm surge flooded LA 1 in Golden Meadow while also depositing a boat on it.
-The eye of Zeta moved directly over New Orleans, where winds gusted to 94 mph, a large tree was snapped in Bayou St. John, and a tree was blown down onto a car in the Garden District.
-The airport reported a pressure of 973 mb as the eye moved overhead.
+Strong winds caused widespread damage across New Orleans, with trees and power lines down throughout the parish.
+440 buildings suffered minor damage, while another 10 suffered major damage.
 One person was hospitalized after a roof collapsed on a building in the city, and another person was also killed due to electrocution from downed power lines.
 Overall, Zeta caused $1.25 billion damage in Louisiana.

 Mississippi

 Bay St. Louis experienced maximum sustained winds of 80 mph with gusts to 103 mph at approximately 7:00 pm local time.
 This was followed shortly after by peak storm surge recorded at 9.99 ft.
 The only tornado reported while Zeta was a tropical cyclone occurred in Noxubee County on October 28.
 It was rated EF1 (on the Enhanced Fujita Scale) and caused about $30,000 in damage.
 The storm surge flooded the parking garage at the Golden Nugget Casino in Biloxi, leaving several cars partially submerged.
 Wind gusts of near 60 mph were reported in Forrest County.
 Trees were blown down in eastern Marion County and in Lamar County south of U.S. 98.
 Additionally, there were sporadic reports of home damage in the region.
 One death was recorded in Biloxi when a person was found dead on the Broadwater Marina, having drowned after being surrounded by storm surge.
 Overall, Zeta caused $650 million damage in Mississippi.